waghmaredb/iac-powershell/README.md

 # iac-powershell
-This repo is for hosting the PowerShell automation scripts
+This repo is for hosting the PowerShell automation scripts for different platforms.
+Scripts are arranged in folders with platform names.